ONSdigital/csvcubed/external-docs/docs/quick-start/installation.md

 # Installation

-## A transcribed audio screencast convering the contents of this page
+## A transcribed video walkthrough

 <iframe src="https://share.descript.com/embed/3P2Rgfr1GJ1" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 ## Pre-requisites

-csvcubed supports the following python versions:

-* 3.9
-* 3.10

-For those who do not have a python environment or package manager, please see the [installing python guide](../guides/installing-python.md) before proceeding.
+csvcubed requires a modern version of python, for those who do not have a python environment or package manager, please see the [installing python guide](../guides/installing-python.md) before proceeding.

 ## Installing csvcubed